 The Commission on Government Forecasting and Accountability's (COGFA) Monthly Briefing (October 2015) reported that through the first third of the fiscal year, base receipts are down \$1.3 billion.
 The drop reflects comparatively lower income tax rates that changed on January 1, 2015.
-Significant changes were found in gross personal income taxes which are down \$997 million and gross corporate income taxes that fell behind last year's receipts by \$176 million.
-2
+Significant changes were in gross personal income taxes which are down \$997 million and gross corporate income taxes that fell behind last year's receipts by \$176 million.2

-On October 26, 2015 Moody's downgraded six of the state's nine public universities due to the reliance on State appropriations:
+On October 26, 2015 Moody's downgraded six of the state's nine public universities due to the reliance on State appropriations among other problems the universities may be dealing with: